xiahongze/RayTracingManyWeeksWithCuda/README.md

 }
 ```

-In summary, if you need to update the pointer passed in, you need to pass in a pointer of pointer.
+In summary, if you need to update the pointer to a class passed in, you need to pass in a pointer of pointer.
 This is the case when
 we need to have a reference on host memory to the memory allocated on device.
+This is not the case when we only need to update an
+array of primitive types, such as `int *list` or `float *list` or `struct` of primitive types.